Loretta Jean Schorr, CDP

-Sister Loretta Jean Schorr entered religious life from St. Joseph parish in Duquesne, Pa.
-She credits the Sisters of Divine Providence who taught her with influencing her decision to enter religious life, as she admired their dedication and joyfulness.
+Sister Loretta Jean Schorr entered religious life from St. Joseph Parish in Duquesne, PA.
+She credits the Sisters of Divine Providence who taught her with influencing her decision to enter religious life because she admired their dedication and joyfulness.

 Sister Loretta Jean earned a master’s in religious education from La Salle University in Philadelphia, a master's in adult education from Penn State University, a library certification from St. Francis University in Loretto, PA and a retreat internship at the Cenacle Retreat Center in St. Louis.